 Today we’re going to be making five projects—champagne flutes, cocktail napkins, stir sticks, a banner, and some quirky bubble decor.
 You’ll need a Cricut Explore or Maker and you can find all the other materials you’ll need at your local JOANN or on their website.
 Did you know that JOANN now carries their own line of adhesive vinyl?
 They have cool metallic “laser” and “fractal” versions that I’ve never seen before—super festive and perfect for some of the projects we’re making today!
 I also used a couple of Cricut-brand vinyls to create an array of metallic fun!

 All of these SVG files can be downloaded using the box below.
-Just enter your email and you’ll receive an email to download the files.
-If you need help uploading files to Cricut Design Space, click here.
+You can also get help uploading files to Cricut Design Space here.

 Sip Sip Hooray Banner